arribada/LoraTracker/README.md

  - Create an example Patrol and export it.
 This will be used as a template.
  - Take the content of the Patrol file and set it as chirpstack HTTP integration header.

-## Adding an additional device

-From the balena UI just select `Add a new device` and follow the on screen instructions.

-- Select the latest OS
-- Production image